Man Dies While Being Taken Into Police Custody In New Castle

 They rendered first aid but could not find a pulse.

-He was taken to the hospital where he was pronounced dead.MORE NEWS: Jewish Family And Community Services Pittsburgh Ready To Help Ukraine Refugees If Needed
+He was taken to the hospital where he was pronounced dead.MORE NEWS: Beef Jerky Products Recalled Due To Possible Listeria Contamination

 Pennsylvania State Police are investigating.